 leadersheep: Moses the shepherd

 From humble shepherd to leader of men, Moses has been lauded as the greatest teacher of the Jewish people and a precursor to Jesus Christ.
 This interactive experience is suitable for both religious and secular groups as it focuses on the principles of leadership that Moses knew and that shepherds still use today.
-Opportunities to interact with live sheep are included, but not required.
+Demonstrations include unique opportunities to interact with live sheep and learn from them, as well as from one another.

 jacob: there's no such thing as free love